When you suffer damage due to a medical error, it is not always clear who exactly is liable: the doctor, the hospital or both.

 -

-compensation for pain and suffering and loss of enjoyment of life.
+compensation for pain, sorrow and loss of enjoyment of life.

-Learn more about this in our blog Calculating damages for medical errors.
+Read more about this in our blog Compensation for pain and suffering in medical errors.

 Why choose Arslan Advocaten?

-We work together with medical specialists and experts to carefully demonstrate the error and realize the maximum compensation.
+We work with medical specialists and experts to carefully demonstrate the error and achieve the maximum compensation.

 Our clients appreciate that we: